Radhesh20/Radhesh20/README.md

 <h3>⚙️ What I'm Building</h3>

 🎮 Genshin Impact Pity Counter — A web-based tool to help players track their gacha pulls and predict upcoming character/weapon drops.

-🎨 Real-Time Collaborative Whiteboard — An interactive whiteboard application using WebSockets for live collaboration between multiple users.

-📖 Inkwell (Content Platform) — A full-stack, Medium-like platform for writers to publish articles, manage their content, and interact with readers.

 📝 My Personal Blog & Portfolio — Building a platform from scratch to share my thoughts on tech, development, and creative writing.